 What is a bully offer?

 As home buyers, you see a new home that you really love.
 It has all the colours, the layout is perfect.
+It’s within your budget and in your ideal location.
+But there is one problem: they’re holding offers and reviewing all offers on in a week.
+Crap.
+You just want the house and you don’t want to compete for it.

-But there are some rules of engagement with bully offers
+There are some rules of engagement with bully offers

-As Guelph real estate agents and buyer agents, one of the key things we advise our client in negotiation is to consider the other parties position (in this case, the seller).
+One of the key things we advise our client in negotiation is to consider the other parties position (in this case, the seller).
+They’ve worked hard to get their house ready to sell.
+It’s been stressful.
+It’s been costly.

 A bully offer in real estate shouldn’t have offer conditions (or contingencies for US readers)